SoftwareAG/c8y-docs/content/apama/actions-bundle/invoking-other-api.md

 ---
 weight: 30
-title: Invoking other parts of the var-product-c8y-iot REST API
+title: Invoking other parts of the Cumulocity IoT REST API
 layout: redirect
 ---